emmett-framework/emmett/docs/dal/operations.md

 <class 'pydal.helpers.classes.Reference'>
 ```

-In fact, you can access the attributes of the record you've just created:
+In fact, you can access the attributes of the record you just created:

 ```python
 >>> rv.id.name